bibboxen/bibbox/plugins/barcode/README.md

 # Example usage

-Error handling (this main be emitted when the barcode scanner is not found).
+Error handling (this will be emitted when the barcode scanner is not found).
 ```javascript
 bus.on('barcode.err', function(err) {
   console.log(err);